EuCd$_2$As$_2$: a magnetic semiconductor

 The electronic band structure of EuCd$_2$As$_2$ is remarkably tunable even with a small magnetic field.
-First, let us focus on the interband absorption edge, which is evident from magneto-transmission.
-In Fig.~\ref{fig2}a, transmission spectra taken at 4~K are shown at photon energies around the onset, as the magnetic field is increased in 50~mT steps up to 1~T. Relative magneto-transmission in a broader energy and magnetic field range is shown in color plots in Fig.~\ref{fig2}(b-d), where in (d) we show the field-derivative of the magneto-transmission.
+First, let us focus on the interband absorption edge, evident from magneto-transmission.
+In Fig.~\ref{fig2}a, transmission spectra taken at 4~K are shown at photon energies around the onset, as the magnetic field is increased in 50~mT steps up to 1~T. Relative magneto-transmission in a broader energy and magnetic field range is shown in color plots in Fig.~\ref{fig2}(b-d), where in (d) we show the energy-derivative of the magneto-transmission.
+Stacked plots of relative transmission are shown in the Supplemental Material \cite{SM}.
 The sharp zero-field step at 770~meV transforms into a double-step feature already at the lowest fields.
 Below 0.5~T, the lower energy step shifts down in energy, and the higher energy step moves up in energy.
-Their splitting is given by 160~meV/T, which may be described in terms of an effective $g$ factor reaching an extremely high value of $\sim 1500$ \cite{Kirchschlager:2004}.
-This large splitting points to exchange interaction rather than Zeeman splitting.
+The steps split by 160~meV/T, giving an effective $g$ factor with an extremely high value of $\sim 1500$ \cite{Kirchschlager:2004}.
+This large splitting originates from exchange interaction rather than Zeeman splitting.
 Above 0.5~T, the higher energy step also begins to redshift.
-The splitting between the two steps saturates at about 50~meV, a value remaining constant up to 16~T. We may understand this as a signature of spin polarized bands, which differently absorb light with opposite circular polarization.
+The splitting between the two steps saturates at about 50~meV.
+This is a signature of spin polarized bands, which differently absorb light with opposite circular polarization.
+The weak oscillations of the signal below the gap, Fig~\ref{fig2}(d), are assigned to giant Faraday rotation induced in our gapped system, with spin-split electronic bands, due to interband absorption of light that differs for opposite circular polarizations \cite{SM,Ohnoutek:2016,Bartholomew:1986}.
 Remarkably, the band gap decreases by $\Delta E_{\text{g}} = 125$~meV under 2~T of applied field, reaching a plateau above 5~T.

-While the gap is strongly reduced, it does not close in field, and no band inversion is seen.
-Instead, the redshift of the band gap $\Delta E_{\text{g}}(B)$, seen prominently in Fig~\ref{fig2}(b-d), is proportional to Eu spin magnetization $M(\mu_0 H)$, similarly to EuTe \cite{Schmutz:1978}.
-This means that the molecular field approximation is valid, and $\Delta E_{\text{g}}$ can be written in the form:
+While the gap is strongly reduced, it never closes in field, and no band inversion is seen.
+Instead, the strong redshift of the band gap $\Delta E_{\text{g}}(B)$ in Fig~\ref{fig2}(b-d), is proportional to Eu spin magnetization $M(\mu_0 H)$, similarly to EuTe \cite{Schmutz:1978}.
+This means that the molecular field approximation is valid, and $\Delta E_{\text{g}}$ can be written as: